vircadia/vircadia-docs-sphinx/docs/source/host/add-content/export-content.rst

 4. Enter a name for your archive and click 'Generate Archive'.
 It will appear just below the 'Generate New Archive' button.
 5. From the Actions menu, click 'Download'.

 The content archive includes models.json.gz, along with other backup files.
-From here, you can upload your content archive to another domain, send it to others or upload it to the Marketplace.
+From here, you can upload your content archive to another domain or send it to others.